sullyjs/YouCopy/README.md

 # YouCopy
 You copy is  a metaphoric puzzle game about traversing obstacles without losing sight of yourself in the process.
+A gamejam in 2021.

 Me.
 S. James Steward - Coder / Artist